Copy Paste not working over Windows 10 RDP connection

 When I connect to a Windows 11 computer from my Windows 10 laptop, I can't copy/paste between the laptop and another computer in the RDP session.
 I don't know what to do to fix RDP copy and paste into working.
 Is there any advice?"

-It's annoying to get unable to copy and paste to and from Remote Desktop (RDP) session in Windows 10/11, especially when you urgently need to transfer essential files from remote desktop to your local PC.
-If you are stuck in the same issue, keep reading to realize why copy-paste isn't working over RDP and how to enable copy and paste in Remote Desktop session.
+It's annoying if you are unable to copy and paste to and from Remote Desktop (RDP) session in Windows 10/11, especially when you urgently need to transfer essential files from remote desktop to your local PC.
+When you are stuck in the same issue, keep reading to realize why copy-paste isn't working over RDP and how to enable copy and paste in Remote Desktop session.